Inkdecker/Inktyping/README.md

 >
 > Note: You can select "Clipboard" to automatically copy the sentences to the clipboard.

+## Rainmeter
+The sentence preset can be exported and used as rainmeter slideshow.
+To do so, selected the sentence presets you to export and press the Rainmeter button.
+You can then place the created inside your **\RAINMETER\Skins** and then load it.
+> Note: The TEXT_SLIDESHOW.ini file can be edited to customise the slideshow.
+>
+> Note: Deleted sentences get stored inside a new text file send to the \rainmeter_presets\Deleted Files folder.

 ## Troubleshooting
 - Delete the **session_settings.txt** to reset settings and shortcuts.